 Your brand identity creates instant brand recognition and helps differentiate you in the marketplace.
 It should be professional, consistent, and aligned across all customer touchpoints.

 Your company’s brand values and personality should stem directly from your target audience’s insights.
-You should reflect on what you stand for as a company, what makes your brand unique, and what your customers are really looking for from your brand experience.
+You should reflect on what you stand for as a company, what makes your brand unique, and what your customers look for from your brand experience.
 Some key brand personality dimensions to define include:

 Ensure your brand values align with those of your target audience.
 The goal is to develop a consistent personality that customers can recognise and connect with across all touchpoints.